makmarian/open-source-merch-list/README.md

 # open-source-merch-list
-This repo is meant to make it easier to find merchendise for open source projects and organizations that promote open source software
+This repo is meant to make it easier to find merchandise for open source projects and organizations that promote open source software

 This list is continuously updated